Statistical Analysis of Functions on Surfaces, with an application to Medical Imaging

-Some of these aspects are discussed in the Appendix.
+Some of these aspects, including the link between penalizing through the norm of a RKHS and penalizing by means of a differential operator, are discussed in Appendix~\ref{app:functional_reg}.

-However, more importantly, the functional registration model, as opposed to the geometric registration model, is based on the composition of small deformations, where at the $k$th iteration, $\{\hat{X}_i \circ s_i^{k}: i=1,\ldots,n\}$ represent a re-aligned version of $\{\hat{X}_i \circ s_i^{k-1}: i=1,\ldots,n\}$.
+The functional registration model introduced in this section, as opposed to the geometric registration model in Section~\ref{sec:geometric_registration_brief}, is based on the composition of small deformations, where at the $k$th iteration, $\{\hat{X}_i \circ s_i^{k}: i=1,\ldots,n\}$ represent the re-aligned versions of $\{\hat{X}_i \circ s_i^{k-1}: i=1,\ldots,n\}$.
 The constant $\lambda$ in the model, controls the change between the functions $\{\hat{X}_i \circ s_i^{k-1}\}$ and those estimated at the next iteration, as in fact large values of $\lambda$ privilege small deformations.
 This has the advantage that the fPCA analysis can be re-performed on the functions $\{\hat{X}_i \circ s_i^{k}\}$ at each iteration $k$.
-The output of this analysis can provide useful information for the next step of the functional registration algorithm, as for instance a stopping criteria in a similar fashion to \cite{Kneip2008}.
+The output of this analysis can provide useful information for the next step of the functional registration algorithm, as for instance a stopping criterion in a similar fashion to \cite{Kneip2008}.